jsharma19/perform2021-quality-gates/lab-guides/00_Environment_Overview/Readme.md

 After the build has finished run `kubectl -n staging get deploy carts` to see the new artifact in the staging environment.

 ## Next steps
-We have now a working version of our application running in dev and staging, but we haven't implemented any quality check yet.
-In the next labs, we will configure Keptn + Dynatrace + Jenkins to implement a Quality Gate and we see how this can prevent from bad builds from being promoted into staging or production.
+We have now a working version of our microservice running in dev and staging, but we haven't implemented any quality check yet.
+In the next labs, we will configure Keptn + Dynatrace + Jenkins to implement a Quality Gate and we see how this can prevent bad builds from being promoted into staging.

 :arrow_forward: [Next Step: Install Keptn](../02_Configure_Keptn_Dynatrace_Integration)